craftcms/docs/docs/5.x/system/fields.md

 ### Multi-Instance Fields <Badge text="New!" />

-Some fields can be added to a layout multiple times.
+Most fields can be added to a single layout multiple times.
 Craft will automatically assign a new handle to fields that are used more than once in a layout.
 To customize a field’s handle for a given layout, click the settings <icon kind="gear" /> icon on the field layout element and change the **Handle** setting.

-Multi-instance fields behave as though they were entirely different fields, in almost every situation: templates, element queries, condition builders, search, and so on… The field layout will retain a reference to the underlying field, so any settings updated for the base field will be reflected on each instance.
-For example, a [plain text](../reference/field-types/plain-text.md) field named **Attribution** could be used two (or more) times in a single entry type’s field layout: once for an article “Byline,” then again as “Photo Credit.”
+Multi-instance fields behave as though they were entirely different fields, in almost every situation: templates, element queries, condition builders, search, and so on.
+The field layout will retain a reference to the underlying field, so any settings updated for the base field will be reflected on each instance.
+For example, a [plain text](../reference/field-types/plain-text.md) field named “Attribution” could be used two (or more) times in a single entry type’s field layout: once for an article “Byline,” then again as “Photo Credit.”
 In a template, you would use those fields exactly like any other field:

 ```twig{7,12}
 {% set image = entry.image.one() %}